mParticle/docs/src/pages/integrations/iterable/event/index.md

 #### Additional Configuration

-To handle deep links and custom actions from push notifications and in-app messages, you may need to define a urlDelegate (on iOS) or a urlHandler (on Android) on the `IterableConfig` object.
+To handle deeplinks and custom actions from push notifications and in-app messages, you may need to define a urlDelegate (on iOS) or a urlHandler (on Android) on the `IterableConfig` object.

 Whenever you need to pass custom configuration for the Iterable SDK, use the Kit API: